-Dental sealants are thin, plastic coatings that dentists bond to the chewing surfaces of teeth (where most cavities in children are found).
+Dental sealants are thin, plastic coatings that bond to the chewing surfaces of teeth (where most cavities in children are found).
 These sealants stop plaque build-up in the grooves of teeth and help prevent tooth decay.
-The process of applying the sealant is simple and quick, with no pain and very little discomfort for your child.
+Applying the sealants is simple and quick, with no pain and very little discomfort for your child.

 Sealants don’t stay on your child’s teeth forever.
 Your dentist will check them regularly.
 They might sometimes need fixing or reapplying.

 If you’re interested in dental sealants for your child, speak to your dentist.

 Everyone has different dental needs and risks.
 These different needs will affect how often your child needs to visit the dentist.
 This is something you can talk about with your dentist.

 Your child might not always see a dentist – many other oral health professionals are fully qualified to give you advice and work on your child’s teeth, depending on your child’s needs.
 They include dental therapists, dental hygienists and oral health therapists.

 Dental care for children is often free in the public dental system, up to a certain age.
 Contact your local public dental provider for details.

 There are private dental clinics all over Australia.
 You’ll have to pay for your appointments, but people with private health insurance might get some money back from their private health fund.